thoughtworksarts/thoughtworksarts.github.io/app/_newsletters/2019-09-10-democratization-ai-blockchain-residency-awarded-max-razdow-ollie-razdow-jamie-zigelbaum.markdown

    alt='Perception iO'
 %}

 *Perception iO* is a facial emotion detection and eye tracking immersive film.
-Karen teamed up with a dedicated team of programmers at ThoughtWorks to develop *Perception iO*, and to integrate the [Tobii Pro](https://www.tobiipro.com/product-listing/nano/) eye gazing hardware into her installation.
+Karen teamed up with a dedicated team of programmers at Thoughtworks to develop *Perception iO*, and to integrate the [Tobii Pro](https://www.tobiipro.com/product-listing/nano/) eye gazing hardware into her installation.

 The project explores the intersection of AI, neuroscience, behavioral psychology, film, facial emotion detection, eye tracking, bias, and social justice.
 The immersive storytelling experience reveals how a person’s gaze and emotions influence their perception of reality.
 Participants are invited  to analyze the data they calibrate in their mind to become aware of their subconscious behavior, implicit bias' and the bias' of AI networks.

-*Perception iO* is an evolution of *RIOT*, the project Karen developed during her residency at ThoughtWorks.
+*Perception iO* is an evolution of *RIOT*, the project Karen developed during her residency at Thoughtworks.

 ## Director Ellen Pearlman and TWA'19 Resident Rashin Fahandej Selected for the ZERO1 American Arts Incubator 2020 program
 We're thrilled to announce that both Ellen Pearlman and Rashin Fahandej have been selected for the highly competitive  [ZERO1 American Arts Incubator 2020 program](https://americanartsincubator.org/american-arts-incubator-2020-lead-artist-announcement/) in collaboration with the U.S. State Department's Bureau of Educational and Cultural Affairs.
 Of the six artists selected, Ellen will be working in Ukraine, and  Rashin will be working  in Austria.